wso2-attic/ballerina-message-broker/tools/README.md

 - Connection Load  - The number of message producers , or the number of concurrent connections a system can support.
 - Message throughput - The number of messages or message bytes that can be pumped through a messaging system per second.

-At the moment the tool allows developers to publish messages to queues and test the performance and get a report of the result.
+At the moment the tool allows developers to publish messages to queues/topics and test the performance and get a report of the result.

 ## How to use